dataluscorp/browser/remote/doc/Architecture.md

     * /json/protocol:
       Returns a big dictionary describing the supported protocol.
       This is currently hard coded and returns the full CDP protocol schema, including APIs we don’t support.
-      We have a future intention to fix this and report only what Firefox implements.
+      We have a future intention to fix this and report only what Datalus implements.
     You can connect to these websocket URL in order to debug things.

   * `cdp/targets/TargetList`